cits5501/cits5501.github.io/assets/project/project-spec.md

 >     For *syntax testing purposes only*, you may make the simplifying
 >     assumption that any 2-letter sequence of the letters 'I' through to
 >     'L' inclusive specifies an \iata airline code.
 >
+>     For any other purposes, an airline code must be 2
+>     characters in the range 'A' to 'Z', 'a' to 'z' or '0' to '9'
+>     inclusive in order to pass
+>     syntax validity checks, and must be looked
+>     up in a list of current IATA airport codes to be semantically valid.
+>     You can use the list provided in
+>     `iata_codes.zip` at <https://cits5501.github.io/assessment/#project>
+>     to come up with semantically valid or invalid airline codes.
+(In
+>     actuality,
+>     an "airline code validator" would likely be a class that would be
+>     mocked, but we won't make use of such a class..)
+>
 > *Flight numbers*
 >